reenz/discount-api/README.md

 * Refactor the server file ,there is lot of code in my route
 * More database testing
 * Tests for errors thrown
-* Due to less time and less familarity with node postgres interactionI was not abel to create different databases for production, test and development environment.
+* Due to less time and less familarity with node postgres interaction I was not able to create different databases for production, test and development environment.